4rzael/juggling-with-drones/README.md

 ## More infos ?

-Take a ook at the wiki !
+Take a look at the wiki !